basavarajrevani/campustrade-marketplace-/README.md

-# Second_Hand_Seller
+# campustrade marketplace

 #### Please give this project a star if this helped you in any way.

-Second Hand Seller is a MERN Stack based on e-commerce web application.
-It is a MERN project where used products can be sold & bought from the comfort of home through the website.
+campustrade marketplace is a MERN Stack based on e-commerce web application.
+It is a MERN project where used products can be sold & bought fromcampus through the website.

 # A complete MERN E-Commerce Website